ThatOpen/web-ifc-viewer/CONTRIBUTING.md

 #### 5.2.4.
 The high level syntax

 Basically, now we have a bunch of _syntactic structures_; specifically, one per _data type_.
 How can we build a structure for each _ifc class_ using this?
-To me, the answer is the [strategy pattern] (https://refactoring.guru/design-patterns/strategy).
+To me, the answer is the [strategy pattern](https://refactoring.guru/design-patterns/strategy).
 As mentioned above, the items in the IFC can be seen as a sequence of properties, and each property has a predefined type.
 For example, _IfcProject_ has the following properties:

     #119= IFCPROJECT(GlobalId, OwnerHistory, Name, Description, ObjectType, LongName, Phase, RepresentationContexts, UnitsInContext);